When you look back at your school days, what do you remember most fondly?

 Our co-curricular programme helps provide students with a well rounded, culturally rich education through activities and experiences that enhance their learning

 Co-curricular gives our students opportunities to try new and varied activities that may not strictly fit into the curriculum, but that develop character, resilience and motivation, and encourage them to pursue wider goals.
 It helps to teach life skills that benefit students beyond the classroom, and can develop an appreciation for cultural and community issues, teamwork and social responsibility.
+We have a full timetable of activities available which will be available soon.

 Take a look at some of our co-curricular trips and co-curricular after school activities, clubs and societies that many of our students have got involved in over the past year.